 Discussions and negotiations on the Full Costing System continued into the 1970’s.
 Assemblyman Joe Gonsalves (City of Dairy Valley, now Cerritos) introduced a new bill that was passed and signed.
 In January 1974, the City of Los Angeles filed a lawsuit challenging the constitutionality of the Gonsalves Act.
 CCCA won the case in Superior Court and the decision was upheld by the State Supreme Court.
 More political wrangling went on.
 Bills were introduced in 1974 and again in 1977 by the County and ICA that would rescind the Gonsalves Act.
 Even more bills were introduced in 1978, but CCCA prevailed.
 CCCA filed a lawsuit in 1979 asking the Court to decide the constitutional question of who had the statutory obligation to provide emergency ambulance services in Los Angeles County.

 The issue of the County’s statutory responsibility for providing emergency medical services continued well into the 1980’s.
 Five years of negotiations between CCCA and the County ensued.
 It finally went up through the courts with CCCA winning at each stage.
 The Superior Court found that the statutory obligation did, constitutionally, fall on the County.
 The Appeals Court upheld the decision and the State Supreme Court refused to hear the County’s request for a hearing.
 The County continued the fight for several years, but the decision in favor of CCCA was never changed.
 The Gonsalves Act was expanded to cover any county in the State that offered contract services, which increased CCCA’s membership.
 Relationship problems between cities and their local Sheriff’s forces developed.
 CCCA worked with the Sheriff’s Department and resolve the issues.
 Property tax issues with no-tax cities developed because of Proposition 13.
 CCCA proposed three pieces of legislation over several years, but CCCA prevailed.
 Executive Director Voigt announced he would retire after 20 years with CCCA.
 After considering several applicants, Sam Olivito was selected to replace Voigt.
-Sam joined the staff in 1985 and has been at the helm ever since.
+Sam joined the staff in 1985.

 The watch continued in Sacramento for new threats and challenges to the transfer of tax credit to the no-and-low-tax cities.
 The last legal hurdle in transferring the City/County Liability Trust Fund from County Administration to the California Joint Powers Authority Administration occurred.
 The Association formed the Contract Cities Liability Trust Fund Oversight Committee and City/County Claims Board.
 This took the combined efforts of more than one Administration.
 Membership in the Association grew to 77 member cities statewide.
 The By-Laws Committee recommended having a City/Manager/Administrator on the Executive Committee, which was approved during the 1999 Annual Municipal Seminar.
 CCCA successfully stopped an effort in the Sacramento Legislature to swap sales tax for property tax at the local level.